Djamel Mesbah: Étoile Carouge

 Mesbah joined Étoile Carouge FC in January 2019.

 International career

 In May 2010, Mesbah was called up for the first time to the Algeria national team by Rabah Saâdane for a two-week training camp in Crans-Montana, Switzerland in preparation for the 2010 World Cup.
 Mesbah made his debut for the team two weeks later, on 28 May 2010, as a starter in a friendly against the Republic of Ireland.
 He was included in the final 23-man squad for the World Cup.

+Managerial career

+In May 2026, Mesbah was appointed assistant coach of the Lebanon national team, as part of Madjid Bougherra's technical staff.